anomaly/prestans/README.rst

 - Helper methods to ease transformation of persistent objects to REST responses
 - Pluggable integration to authentication

-prestans ensures that we provide extensive and useful documentation, published at available on `Read The Docs <http://docs.prestans.org>`_).
+Prestans ensures that we provide extensive and useful documentation, published at available on `Read The Docs <http://docs.prestans.org>`_).
 Sphinx source available on `Github <http://github.com/prestans/prestans-docs/>`_).

-We also offer a set of `client side tools <https://github.com/prestans/prestans-client/>`_) to compliment Google Closure.
+Prestans also offers a set of `client side tools <https://github.com/prestans/prestans-client/>`_) to compliment Google Closure.

 If you are still wondering prestans is a latin word meaning "excellent, distinguished, imminent."